jajos12/shift/README.md

 | 10  | Convergence   | Final gauntlet               |

 ## RL AGENT WRAPPER
-Here is a demo of the rl agent running https://github.com/user-attachments/assets/8265a690-4c04-4062-a9c7-6c9e2f070998
+**Here is a demo of the rl agent being trained for  the first level**:

+https://github.com/user-attachments/assets/8265a690-4c04-4062-a9c7-6c9e2f070998